BButner/BButner/README.md

 ## 👋 Hi, I’m @BButner

-Currently working as a Software Engineer for Flight Simulation building high-performance, configurable, and stable frontend and backend systems.
+Currently working as a Senior Software Engineer - Implementations for Jumpmind building high-performance, configurable, and stable frontend and backend systems.

-## ☕ My Focus
-Currently, I'm focusing on these areas:

-- C#
-- Flutter
-- Rust